"Rules of the Internet" is a loose collection of rules and aphorisms

 standardized are Rule 34

-, and possibly Rules 1 and 2 (but that's probably only because of Fight Club
+, as well as possibly Rules 1 and 2 (but that's probably only because of Fight Club

 Some of the more notable rulesnote